-While everyone else is arguing about the halftime show, we're building the scouting report.
-This tutorial walks through a full production-style data + AI pipeline on real NFL play-by-play data:
+While everyone else argues about the halftime show, we're building the scouting report.
+This tutorial walks through a full production-style data + AI pipeline on real NFL play-by-play data: ingestion via nfl_data_py, dbt staging → marts with EPA and CPOE, quality gates, rolling features, and a RAG-powered tactical analyst that answers "go for it or punt?" — all code included.

 Why NFL Data?
-(And Why It's a Better Teacher Than E-Commerce)
+(And Why It Beats E-Commerce)

 If you can build this pipeline, you can build product analytics at any company.